 Prior to reduction, dissolved phenazine stocks were moved from the -20˚C to a Coy Anaerobic Chamber (0% oxygen).

-For chemical reduction of pyocyanin, five hundred micromolar stocks of pyocyanin were diluted in 1X MOPS buffer with TCEP concentrations ranging from 0.1 mM to 125 mM (pH 7).
+For chemical reduction of pyocyanin, 75 to 600 µM stocks of pyocyanin were diluted in 1X MOPS buffer with TCEP concentrations ranging from 0.1 mM to 125 mM (pH 7).